5 Tips for a Profitable Yard or Garage Sale Fundraiser

-Anyone who’s experienced in hosting sales, however, knows that they take a lot of work.
-You need a game plan, a team of volunteers, and expert tips to host a profitable garage or rummage sale fundraiser.
+But anyone who's hosted one knows that they require a lot of work.
+You need a game plan, a team of volunteers, and the right approach.
+Before you dive in, you'll want to know these five tips for running a profitable garage sale fundraiser.

-Early and frequent promotion is key for a winning yard sale fundraiser.
-Showcase what attracts buyers with pictures and mention of tools, antiques, specific collectibles or memorabilia, and any big-ticket items.
+Early and frequent promotion is key to a winning garage sale fundraiser.
+Showcase what attracts buyers with pictures and mention of tools, antiques, specific collectibles, or memorabilia, as well as any big-ticket items.

 - Announcements at events and meetings